 This tragic event has led to continued regional and national discussions on safety in the field and best practices for broadcasters.

-This item originally featured in the SAG-AFTRA summer 2024 magazine issue.
+This item originally featured in the SAG-AFTRA spring 2024 magazine issue.